FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/how-to-update-and-query-context-information.md

 and Context Consumer roles.
 This would be the case of the mobile client of the NiceEating app enabling end users to review and query about reviews of restaurants.

-The header `fiware-service: tourguide` must be added to every request, so that the proper tenant is specified.

 Entities that would be relevant to the NiceEating application are of type Restaurant, Client and Reviews.
 For example, when a given user